 Students attending an approved study abroad program are eligible for the same federal aid they receive when studying at BSC.
 Although we do not offer Study Abroad specific assistance, we may be able to increase your loan eligibility for travel expenses.

 *Programs ineligible for institutional aid are RN-BSN, Medical Assisting Certificate, current Information Technology-evening division students and current Heath Studies-evening division student.

-International students are not eligible for institutional aid; except for student-athletes awarded the Esports scholarship.
+International students are not eligible for institutional aid; except for student-athletes awarded the Esports scholarship and CA positions.